 To breed a sustainable culture of dialogue, we have developed a structured, professional approach that is implemented using a dedicated in-house method, known as Stakeholder Relationship Management (SRM+).

 This approach is also based on a guide to local dialogue containing Group past experiences and best practices.

 SRM+: Helping to Build a Culture of Dialogue

-In 2006, in response to the question of how to manage stakeholder relations, we introduced our own in-house method known as Stakeholder Relationship Management, or SRM+.
-Used across all of our businesses in some hundred entities, SRM+ is designed to:
+In 2006, in response to the question of how to build sustainable stakeholder relations, we introduced our own in-house method known as Stakeholder Relationship Management, or SRM+.
+Used across all of our sites, SRM+ enables operational units to:

 - Identify and map our stakeholders.

 - Plan meetings with stakeholders to understand their perceptions and issues.